hirohishi/dMiCEA/README.md

 In a terminal window, navigate to the location where you want to download the dMicEA folder.

-Run the command: git clone https://github.com/hirohshi/dMicEA.git (replace [username] with the appropriate GitHub username).
+Run the command: git clone [https://github.com/hirohshi/dMicEA.git](https://github.com/hirohishi/dMiCEA.git).

 Run the command: conda env create -n dMicEA_env -f dMicEA_env.yml